sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 |----------|:-------------:|
 |Name|                     Title displayed on the front-end for this payment method.
 |Billing Period Unit|      Unit of time for billing during the subscription period.
-|Billing Frequency|        Number of billing periods that make up one billing cycle.
+|Billing Delay|             Number of billing periods that make up one billing cycle.
-|Maximum Billing Cycles|   The number of billing cycles for payment period.
+|Maximum Billing Cycles |   The number of billing cycles for payment period.

 Also please note that when configuring your payment method, you must select “*Sale”* as your “*Payment Action”*